Identification and acceptation of macroscopic magnetism energy levels results in better understanding of the linkages between the traditional theory with quantum electrodynamics and revelation of the limited validity of the Faraday's Law: Results

-Here we pursue the topic of the continuity conservation, which is the basis for mathematical theorems used in electrodynamics.
-The main premise for the use of these theorems is the validity of the continuity equation \cite{kvas} that observes output and input flow.
-We know, however, that the magnetic field virtually does not present any real flux.
-It is rather an oriented field that is vanishing by increasing of the distance from one pole, and from the second pole, it acts the same.
-If we use the comparison to the flux and apply the direction, then it appears so that the flux from one pole is diluted in the space, and at the second pole, the flux becomes dense\footnote{This comparison suits on gasses rather than on liquids, because with fluid we deal with velocity change rather than the change of density.}, thus, as if the field overflowed from the predetermined initial pole to the stated antipole without loss.
-Diluting and densification flow field should be done with a simple limitations in such way that $div\vec B = 0$ is in every measurable area \cite{kvas}.
-If this restriction didn’t exist, the flow of the field would at first have to fade out during receding in the space ($div\vec B < 0$) and, consequently at the antipole, the flow of the field would have to grow symmetrically by approaching ($div\vec B > 0$) to the original degree.
-In this case, even in the non-shielded PHG from Figure \ref{obr0}, a non-zero EMF would theoretically have to be induced, with respect to the asymetric course of magnetic field in the measured area of the loop.
-The equivalence \eqref{U_m} would not hold.
-It is beyond the scope of this article to present here a table of experimental values, especially when there is an evident noteworthy correspondence with the assumption $div\vec B=0 $.
-A slight excess of $\mathcal E_m$ on the outer loop of the graph of Figure \ref{PHG-gr} in this case is rather caused by the influence of measuring error.
+Here we could elaborate in more detail on the topic of preserving continuity, which forms a basis for mathematical theorems used in electro-dynamics.
+The main assumption for using these theorems is the validity of the continuity equation \cite{kvas}, which preserves both the input and output flux.
+However, we know that the magnetic field actually does not represent any real flux.
+It is rather an oriented field, which diminishes with growing distance from both poles.
+If we use a comparison to a flux and define a direction, it appears in such a way that the flux is diluted in the space and thickens again at the second pole\footnote{This comparison is more suitable for gases than liquids as in liquids, we speak of changes of velocity, not changes of density.} as if the field flew from the previously defined initial pole to the defined counter-pole without any losses.
+The dilution and thickening of the field flux should occur with a simple limitation that $div\vec B = 0$ in any measured area \cite{kvas}.
+If this limitation did not exist, then the field flux should decrease in the space with growing distance ($div\vec B < 0$) and increase again symmetrically to the original value when approaching the second pole ($div\vec B > 0$).
+In this case, in the unshielded PHG as shown in Fig. \ref{obr0}, a non-zero EMF should be theoretically induced with respect to the asymmetrical position of the wire loop $l$.
+The equivalence \eqref{U_m} would not be valid in such a case.
+It is out of the scope of this paper to present a table of experimental values, namely due to the apparent remarkable coincidence with the assumption $div\vec B = 0 $.
+The slight surplus $\mathcal E_m$ on the external loop shown in the chart in Fig. \ref{PHG-gr} is, in this case, rather caused by measurement error.